 About Hong Kong, China

-Hong Kon, China is located at the mouth of the Pearl River is Hong Kong, a Special Administrative Region of the People’s Republic of China.
-It is one of the most densely populated cities in the world as it is home to over 7.2 million people with a population density of over 17,000 per square mile.
+Located at the mouth of the Pearl River is Hong Kong, a Special Administrative Region of the People’s Republic of China.
+Hong Kong is one of the most densely populated cities in the world as it is home to over 7.2 million people with a population density of over 17,000 per square mile.
 Formerly a British colony before its official transfer to China in 1997, Hong Kong is where East truly meets West.
-The city of Hong Kong is also affectionately known among many as the Pearl of the Orient.
-It is also widely known for its status as an Alpha+ city, and for its stunning skyline surrounding the Victoria Harbour.
+The city of Hong Kong is also affectionately known among many as the Pearl of the Orient, and is also widely known for its status as an Alpha+ city and for its stunning skyline surrounding the Victoria Harbour.

 Popular Destinations in Hong Kong

-Looking for activities once your private jet arrives in Hong Kong?
 One of the most popular tourist destinations in East Asia, Hong Kong is a city with stunning scenery and beautiful landmarks.
-Here are some of Hong Kong’s famous attractions.
+Here are some of the attractions that you must not miss:

-Repulse Bay: Located in the Southern District of Hong Kong near Central, Repulse Bay is one of the most luxurious housing areas in Hong Kong.
+Repulse Bay: Located in the Southern District of Hong Kong near Central, Repulse Bay is one of the most luxurious housing areas in Hong Kong, with prices reaching above $6,000 per square foot as of 2014.
 Repulse Bay is also home to one of the most famous beaches in Hong Kong Island, which is highly popular among locals and tourists alike.
 At Repulse Bay, enjoy a stroll under the morning sun, or take a dip in the cool waters, before shopping at some of the most luxurious branded boutiques available on the island.

-Hong Kong Disneyland: A trip to Hong Kong can include a day at the Hong Kong Disneyland Resort on Penny’s Bay at Lantau Island.
-Tourists can take a Mickey Mouse-themed MTR train on the Disneyland Resort Line from Sunny Bay to the Disneyland Resort entrance, and go on rides in Adventureland, Tomorrowland and Fantasyland, as well as the Grizzly Gulch, Mystic Point and Toy Story Land sites, exclusive to the Hong Kong Disneyland Resort.
+Hong Kong Disneyland: A trip to Hong Kong will not be complete without a day at the Hong Kong Disneyland Resort on Penny’s Bay at Lantau Island, especially if you have kids traveling with you.
+Take a Mickey Mouse-themed MTR train on the Disneyland Resort Line from Sunny Bay to the Disneyland Resort entrance, and have the time of your life at the rides in Adventureland, Tomorrowland and Fantasyland, as well as the Grizzly Gulch, Mystic Point and Toy Story Land sites, exclusive to the Hong Kong Disneyland Resort.

 Luxury Lodging in Hong Kong